MieuxVoter/majority-judgment-web-app/README.md

 ## :world_map: I18N at heart

+Translating the application is done using the [glorious **Weblate**](https://hosted.weblate.org/projects/majority-judgment-web-app).

+See [the wiki](https://github.com/MieuxVoter/majority-judgment-web-app/wiki/How-to-Translate-the-App) for more information.

-You can directly modified the translation files in the folder `public/locales`.
+> You can also directly modify the translation files in the folder `public/locales`.

 In case you want to add support for another language, you need as well to add it on `net-i18next.config.js` and on the `LanguageSelector` component.